-After completion of the internal review process, award applications designated for approval are formally awarded through the issuance of an Award Document.
+After completion of the internal review process, the applications designated for approval are formally awarded through the issuance of an award.
 This document includes:

 AWARD NOTIFICATION AND ACCEPTANCE PROCEDURES

 Notification of award approval is sent by e-mail.
 The individuals identified in the application as the Point of Contact and the Authorizing Official will receive an e-mail through the OJP Grants Management System (GMS).
 GMS automatically issues the notifications at 9 p.m.
 Eastern Standard Time on the award date.
 The notification provides information on how to access and view the award documents in GMS and provides instruction on how to accept the award.

 The award document constitutes the operative document obligating and reserving Federal funds for use by the recipient in execution of the program or project covered by the award.
 Award recipient must formally accept the award.
 If the recipients fail to affirm their timely utilization of the award by accepting WITHIN 45 DAYS from the date of the award, the obligation may be terminated without further cause.
 Community Orientated Policing Services (COPS) awards have a 90-day acceptance timeframe.

 To accept the award, the recipients must go into the GMS system and designate a Financial Point of Contact (FPOC).
 The FPOC will be responsible for the financial administration of the award.
 The FPOC may be the same as the Program Point of Contact (PPOC), or may be one or more separate individuals designated by the recipient.
 The designation of the FPOC must be completed in the GMS system before the award acceptance documents can be printed.
 Once the FPOC has been designated, grant recipients should:

 - Print and read the award document carefully.

 - Have the award document signed and dated by the Authorized Recipient Official designated in the application to indicate full acceptance of all terms, and conditions.
 The name of this person is preprinted on the award document.
 An electronic signature will not be accepted.